Skip to content

 When any of agent_guidance, related_files, or likely_tests is the empty array, the corresponding *_reason field is set to a short string explaining why (e.g. "no neighbourhood signal: …").
 Treat [] plus a reason as “we searched and found nothing”, not as “we didn’t search”.

-When the change spans more than one file, run a scoped scan instead:
+When the change spans more than one file, run a scoped directory scan instead of crimes context on each file individually:

 Terminal window